Links on Android Authority may earn us a commission. Learn more.

 The Snapdragon 480 5G delivers solid everyday performance for the Nord N200, running smoothly across the board.
 I didn’t see any sluggishness or other indicators of poor performance in daily use.
 Even the camera app opened quickly, though it was sometimes a hair slow to focus and fire off shots.

 Benchmarks are another story.
-As expected, the Snapdragon 480 put up numbers similar to other 480 5G-powered phones, such as the Motorola G Stylus 5G.
+As expected, the Snapdragon 480 put up numbers similar to other 480 5G-powered phones.
 That means it lands in the lower 20% of performers on most benchmark scores.
 Good thing people don’t buy budget phones for blazing (or gaming) performance.

 The Nord N200’s battery life is absolutely killer.
 With a 5,000mAh lithium-ion cell packed in the chassis, paired with the power-sipping Snapdragon 480 SoC, the Nord N200 serves up battery life galore.
 The phone easily blasted through two days of use, with screen-on time measuring close to eight hours.
 It really did a phenomenal job over a week of testing.